EIE2-IAC-Labs/Lab0-devtools/README.md

     You may have to enter your password a few times while everything installs.

     Depending on your Internet connection, this may take up to 15 minutes.
 9) VS Code should automatically open after the previous step.
-If not, open the *workspace* at `~/iac/Lab0-devtools/autumn/workspace/iac-autumn.code-workspace`; to do this open VS Code, and select "File->Open Workspace from File...", then navigate to the workspace file.
+If not, open the *workspace* at `~/iac/lab0-devtools/autumn/workspace/iac-autumn.code-workspace`.
+To do this, open an Ubuntu 22.04 terminal and type `code`; doing this opens a [VS Code instance inside Ubuntu](https://code.visualstudio.com/docs/remote/wsl#_getting-started) rather than Windows.
+When VS Code opens, select "File->Open Workspace from File...", then navigate to the workspace file.
 10) Follow the instructions in the [toolchain project](https://github.com/EIE2-IAC-Labs/Lab0-devtools/blob/main/autumn/workspace/toolchain) to test that your tools are functioning correctly.
 This folder is already downloaded and can be found in your VS Code workspace you just opened.

 ### Mac OS Monterey and Ubuntu 22.04